eejlny/SGRACEx1/README.md

 edit matrix.h located the in the src directory and modify the following lines if needed:

 #define MAX_N    4096 // max number of input nodes in the graph.
 For example the cora dataset has 2708 nodes

 #define MAX_M    2048 // max number of features in each input node.
 For example the cora dataset has 1433 features per node;

 #define MAX_P    16  // number of hidden channels.

 To enable the attention engine set GAT_ENABLE to 1
 #define GAT_ENABLE 1 //implement support for GAT

-Now go to the hardware directory and perform simulation, C synthesis with this command:
+Now go to the hardware directory and perform simulation, C synthesis (optional cosimulation check the script cosim command) with this command:

 **vitis_hls -f ./script.tcl**